 Air Force Boards of InquirySeptember 20, 2019

-Air Force Boards of Inquiry are governed by AFI 36-3206, AFI 36-3207, AFIMAN 51-507 and AFI 36-3209 (National Guard and Reserve).
-The following article is meant as a general overview of the process.
-There are many complexities to Air Force Boards of Inquiry that require a more thorough review of an officer’s specific case and consultation with a military lawyer familiar with the references listed above.
+Air Force Boards of Inquiry are governed by AFI 36-3211, recently updated in June of 2022.
+The following article is meant as a general overview of the process for Active Duty Officers.
+There are many complexities to Air Force Boards of Inquiry that require a more thorough review of an officer’s specific case and consultation with a military lawyer familiar with the reference listed above.

 Air Force Boards of Inquiry: Initiation

 Air Force officer elimination is initiated by a Show Cause Authority (SCA).
 SCAs are usually General Court-Martial Convening Authorities (GCMs) or Wing Commanders.